-In July 2009, the Company received from AstraZeneca a \$10,000,000 payment based on achievement of the objective in a completed Phase 2 clinical trial of AZD3480 in adults with ADHD, a milestone event under an amendment to the agreement.
-In December 2009, the Company made a payment of \$350,000 to UKRF as a result of the \$10,000,000 payment received from AstraZeneca.
-The Company has also received cumulative payments from AstraZeneca of \$2,400,000 based on the achievement of milestone events related to the development of product candidates arising under the parties' preclinical research collaboration, including AZD1446.
-The Company recognized the full amount of each of these payments as revenue upon achievement of the corresponding milestone event because the event met each of the conditions required for immediate recognition under its revenue recognition policy (see Note 2).
+The Company has also received payments under the agreement that it recognized in full as revenue upon achievement of the corresponding milestone event because the event met each of the conditions required for immediate recognition under its revenue recognition policy (see Note 2).
+In particular, the Company received a \$10,000,000 payment from AstraZeneca in July 2009 based on achievement of the objective in a completed Phase 2 clinical trial of AZD3480 in adults with ADHD, a milestone event under an amendment to the agreement.
+The Company made a payment of \$350,000 to UKRF in December 2009 as a result of the \$10,000,000 payment received from AstraZeneca.
+The Company has also received cumulative payments from AstraZeneca of \$2,400,000 based on the achievement of milestone events related to the development of product candidates arising under the parties' completed preclinical research collaboration, including AZD1446.